zekebarger/AccuSleep/README.md

   this software.
 - If your recordings are very long (>48 hours) and are not displaying properly, try splitting them into smaller files.
+- Ensure the epoch length associated with the labels, calibration data, and trained network are the same.
+- Networks trained using MATLAB 2019a or later do not seem to be backward compatible with earlier versions of MATLAB.
+However, networks trained on 2018b or earlier seem to be forward compatible.
 - Please contact zeke (at) berkeley (dot) edu if you find any other issues.

 ## Screenshots